chris17453/ddb/documentation/index.rst

 SET
 ```
 Sets a system or user variable.
 User variables are preappended with an '@'.
+User variables can be used in prepared SQL statements.
 If the system variable is invalid, an error is raised.

+Syntax:
+SET {variable}={value}

 Example:
  SET @what=1,OUTPUT_MODULE=TERM;